codio-c5/C5-Development/.guides/content/Shift-Ciphers-3fd1.md

 Ciphertext: XPPE XP LQEPC ESP EZRL ALCEJ
 ```

-## Cryptanalysis of Shift Cipher
+## Cryptanalysis of a Shift Cipher
-What would it take to break the shift cipher?
-If you know that a ciphertext is obtained using a shift cipher, how would you get the original plaintext?
-In the brute force approach you try out all possible keys to determine the key space and the number of keys used.
+What would it take to break a shift cipher?
+If you knew that a ciphertext was created using a shift cipher, how would you get to the original plaintext?
+With the brute-force approach, you would try out all possible keys until you found something that worked.

 ||| info

 **Note:** We assume here that the cryptanalyst knows the language that the original plaintext is in.
+If the plaintext were in a language not understood by the cryptanalyst, discovering the key would be much more difficult because she might not recognize the words revealed by the correct key.

 |||